 Gently ask them to get back to you and show them you’re open to working with them to provide all the details they need.

-- Make sure you only target relevant journalists whose interests and beats are related to what your company does.
+- Make sure you only target relevant journalists whose interests and beats are related to your field of expertise.

 - Don’t just pitch journalists out of the blue.
 Try to build a relationship first by starting conversations on topics that interest them.
 This means you should start your PR outreach process before your company officially launches.